NGO-Xuan/Top-50-songs-from-Spotify/README.md

 ## 5. Updating
 I am so happy that I found another updated data of the top songs from Spotify but with 1000 rows.
 So that I can check my last model.
 The file is named LargerDataAnalysis-SLRvsMLR.
 Link to data: https://www.kaggle.com/leonardopena/top-50-spotify-songs-by-each-country
+Ps: This project is continuing by myself only.